ASherjil/STM32F3-Development-/README.md

  "Throttle_Pedal.h" + "Throttle_Pedal.c" + "mainFile.c"

 3- Wire up the STM32 board as pointed out in the header file("Throttle_Pedal.h").
 Pressing the blue push button will switch between the different testing modes.

+# Other Related Projects

+A binary converter project was made to quickly add 0s to binary numbers(16 and 32-bit), converting numbers between hexadecimal and decimal.
+This made changing registors quite easy especially since other online binary converters do not take whitespace into account.

 The binary converter can be found here : https://github.com/areebTP/Binary-Converter